 Data-driven attribution requires a certain amount of data to create a precise model for how your conversions should be attributed.
 Because of this, not all advertisers will see an option for data-driven attribution.
-As a general guideline, for this model to be available, an account must have at least 15,000 clicks and a conversion action must have at least 600 conversions within 30 days.
+As a general guideline, for this model to be available, an account must have at least 15,000 clicks on Google Search and a conversion action must have at least 600 conversions within 30 days.
 We can start preparing a data-driven model from the moment you receive the minimum necessary attribution data.
 Once we have collected sufficient data for the model for 30 consecutive days, you will see the data in AdWords.
 If you don’t have enough data, you won’t see an option to use data-driven attribution.

 Because eligibility for data-driven attribution is determined by the data for each conversion action, you may see data-driven attribution for some of your website and Google Analytics conversion actions, and not for others.

 Once you’re using data-driven attribution, you won’t be able to continue using this model if your data drops below 10,000 clicks for the account or 400 conversions for the conversion action within 30 days.
 You’ll receive an alert when your data drops below this level, and, after 30 days of continued low data, your conversion action will be switched to a linear attribution model.
 If the decrease in data is unexpected, you may want to check your conversion tracking tag, the status on your “Conversion actions” page, your conversion action settings, and other account settings to make sure that everything is working properly.

 If data-driven attribution isn’t available to you, AdWords offers other attribution models that don’t have data requirements.